MHKiT-Software/MHKiT-MATLAB/README.md

 Installation
 ------------------------

-MHKiT-MATLAB consists of functions which wrap the MHKiT-Python functions.
-Therefore, MHKiT-MATLAB requires Python (3.6, or 3.7) along with several Python package dependency.
+MHKiT-MATLAB consists of functions that wrap the MHKiT-Python functions.
+Therefore, MHKiT-MATLAB has specific Python package dependencies.

-See [installation instructions](https://mhkit-software.github.io/MHKiT/installation.html) for more information.
+Before proceeding with the installation, please ensure compatibility with your MATLAB version and the recommended Python version combinations.
+Refer to the [Compatible Python and MATLAB Versions](#compatible-python-and-matlab-versions) section for the compatibility matrix.

+For detailed installation instructions, please visit the [installation guide](https://mhkit-software.github.io/MHKiT/installation.html).

 Compatible Python and MATLAB Versions
 ------------------------